AntoineRR/nesmulator-core/README.md

 The CPU is emulated and a cartridge in the iNES format can be loaded into the emulator.
 For now, only cartridges using mapper 0 can be read.
 The PPU background and sprite display is emulated.
-The GUI is created using [minifb](https://docs.rs/minifb/0.19.1/minifb/), and displays the game screen, as well as a debugging screen that can be activated by pressing "e" on the keyboard.
+The GUI is created using [winit](https://github.com/rust-windowing/winit) and [pixels](https://github.com/parasyte/pixels), and displays the game screen.
-A press on the "r" key resets CPU.
 The first controller is emulated too (see controls), but there are still work to do on this, as super mario bros is unplayable for now.

 ## How to run